jdunkerley/ToDosElectron/README.md

 ![Build from another repository](assets/vstsBuildFromAnotherRepository.jpg)

-Select `New Defintion` and choose either of NodeJS scripts as a starting point.
+Select `New Definition` and choose either of NodeJS scripts as a starting point.
 These are based on top of npm so it is easy to configure to build this project.
 I am sure you could make it use yarn but for simplicity have stuck with npm.

-First, reconfigure the Get Sources step to get the code from GitHub (you may need to allow pop ups for the authorization step).
+First, reconfigure the Get Sources step to get the code from GitHub (you may need to allow pop-ups for the authorization step).
 It's great how easy it is to integrate with external repositories now within VSTS.

-Next remove the Run gulp task.
+Next, remove the Run gulp task.
 Add a new npm task after the npm install, with npm command of run and argument of test.
 This will build and run the Jest tests.
 It needs to continue even if it the tests fail so choose `Continue on error` within the Control Options section.

 ![NPM Run Tests Settings](assets/vstsNPMRunTests.jpg)